How to play Shell Chords on guitar (chord charts and application

 These shapes are technically the same for fully diminished chords which have a double flatted 7th chord tone (same as a 6th interval).

-Minor 6 shell chords on the 6th string
+Minor 6 shell chords 6th string

 Guitar shell chords on the 5th string